 2. Working in two separate batches, transfer peach mixture to a food processor or blender and puree just until a smooth texture is achieved -- do not liquefy.
 This should yield 6 cups of peach puree.

-3. Return the puree to the pot and stir in lemon juice, sugar, honey, salt, vanilla bean scrapings, and scraped vanilla pods.
+3. Return the puree to the pot and stir in lemon juice, sugar, honey, salt, vanilla bean scrapings, scraped vanilla pods, and pectin.
 Bring to a boil over medium-high heat, stirring frequently.
 Reduce heat to medium-low and boil gently, stirring frequently until the mixture thickens and will hold its shape on a spoon (10-15 minutes).